-The liabilities to funders are secured by a legal charge over property assets owned by the Associations with a value in excess of total borrowings.
+The liabilities to funders are secured by a legal charge over property assets owned by the Registered Providers with a value in excess of total borrowings.
 This includes mark to market liabilities resulting from interest rate hedging instruments.
-The Associations have entered into a guarantee with the Company over future interest payments, including payments due under interest rate hedging instruments and the property security.
+The Operating Associations have entered into a guarantee with the Company over future interest payments, including payments due under interest rate hedging instruments and the property security.
 The carrying amount of the funding liabilities represents the maximum value exposed to credit risk.
-At the end of the financial year the credit rating of A3 stable from Moody's remained in place.
+At the end of the financial year the credit rating of A3 (negative outlook) from Moody's is in place.